jesslilly/logax/README.md

 This is roughly in priority order.

 1. Stuff grabbed before a delimiter goes into each object.
-1. Handle symbol characters in the Regex better (so we don't have to use double slash).
 1. mkdir $workindDir if not exits.
 1. Uncompress .Z Files.
 1. Have a template or some way of generating a oncler or logax config file.